NicolasMurphy/mass-spectrum-to-audio-converter-monolilth/dev_log.md

 - **Next Steps:**

-  - Rewrite README, changes to tech (no longer using Vercel), include instructions for running on your machine
   - Sort table columns by clicking on table headers
   - Spectrum tables can be quite large, perhaps a conditional scroll bar?